wp-plugins/goodbye-captcha/readme.txt

 == Upgrade Notice ==
 = 1.1.1 =
 Fixed Bug - Token generated twice for IE11 browser.
-Now the admin cannot block private ip addresses or server ip address.
 New features: Disable comments form Website URL field, Allowed Tags field and the "Your email address will not be published" text